It’s important to give thanks.

-Helpful supplies include extra large yard bags, rakes, yard gloves, and bag stands.
+Helpful supplies include extra-large yard bags, rakes, yard gloves, and bag stands.

 Candles are a staple of home decor for fall/winter.
 They are also a great gift to others.
 A candle fundraiser, therefore, is an excellent way to raise some additional funds this Thanksgiving.

-Yankee Candle partners with nonprofits on selling candles and sharing profit.
-People have over 150 items to choose from priced from $6.00 to $28.00.
+Yankee Candle partners with nonprofits on selling candles and sharing the profit.
+People have over 150 items to choose priced from $6.00 to $28.00.
 Choosing Yankee Candle Fundraising gives your supporters a product that they recognize, and you get to keep 40% of the profit, no material costs invested.

 There are two ways to go about this.
-Either you create your own maze/obstacle course in a large open space (like a parking lot or an open field), or you can partner with a local farm that has an existing corn or hay bale maze.
+Either you create your own maze/obstacle course in a large open space (like a parking lot or an open field), or you can partner with a local farm that has existing corn or hay bale maze.

 Organize a family-friendly event where all proceedings would go to your organization.